 Dr. Wilson received his Ph.D. from the University of Liverpool in the UK in 1978 and undertook his postdoctoral training at the University of Birmingham and the University of London.
 In 1984, Dr Wilson joined the Gray Laboratory, the renowned radiation research institution in London, as a senior scientist and worked there for 18 years.
 In 2002, Dr. Wilson became Professor of Radiation Oncology at Wayne State University and the Karmanos Cancer institute.
 Dr. Wilson joined Beaumont in 2005 as Chief of Radiation Biology in the Department of Radiation Oncology.
 Dr. Wilson has published over 180 scientific articles and book chapters and has a long standing research interest in biomarkers to predict the response of tumors to radiotherapy.
 Dr. Wilson is the Scientific Director of the BioBank and the Director of the Erb Family Core Molecular Laboratory at Beaumont Research Institute.
 Dr. Wilson is a Clinical Professor in Biomedical Sciences at the Oakland University/William Beaumont School of Medicine and is also an Adjunct Professor of Radiation Oncology, Immunology and Microbiology and Karmanos Cancer Institute at Wayne State University.

 Tim attained a BS in Biochemistry from Michigan State University in 1983, focusing on Molecular Biology, microbiology, and laboratory instrumentation.
 Throughout his career he has been productive at a variety of institutions.
 These include molecular biology Studies at the University of Michigan, cancer research at both Henry Ford Hospital of Detroit and the Department of Radiation Oncology at Wayne State University.
-After heading up a state of the art Biotechnology Research and Industrial Applications Laboratory at Gage Products Company, Tim managed the Laboratory of Molecular Neurochemistry at the John Dingell VA Medical Center in Detroit/Wayne State University in Detroit from 1997 through 2008.
-Here projects included proteomic and genomic studies of traumatic brain injury studies, and the effects of drugs of abuse on brain function at the molecular level.
+After heading up a state of the art Biotechnology Research and Industrial Applications Laboratory at Gage Products Company, Tim managed the Laboratory of Molecular Neurochemistry at the John Dingell VA Medical Center and Wayne State University in Detroit from 1997 through 2008.
+Here projects included proteomic and genomic studies of traumatic brain injury, along with studying the effects of drugs abuse on brain function at the molecular level.
 His versatility, extensive research experience, and considerable skill set of analysis techniques are a valuable addition to the BioBank team.
 He is involved in numerous biospecimen integrity studies and the development of novel metrics for biobanked specimens.
 These include the SPIN project designed to be a novel assessment of biorepository tissue quality which was introduced in 2011, winning the Asterand-ISBER Biospecimen Science Award.

-Samreen Ahmed received her BS in Molecular and Cellular Biology from University of Washington in Seattle, WA.
-In 2006, she received her MPH in Hospital and Molecular Epidemiology from University of Michigan.
-There she joined the Department of Molecular and Integrative Physiology where she completed her thesis project investigating molecular and physiological mechanisms involved in Wilson Disease and continued to work there for 6 years.
+Samreen Ahmed received her BS in Molecular and Cellular Biology from University of Washington.
+In 2006, she received her MPH in Hospital and Molecular Epidemiology from the University of Michigan.
+There she joined the Department of Molecular and Integrative Physiology where she completed her thesis project investigating molecular and physiological mechanisms involved in Wilson Disease.
 In 2009, she joined the BioBank as a research study coordinator where she is involved in projects that include molecular biomarker detection in thyroid cancer, Alzheimer’s, and carotid artery atherosclerosis as well as developing protocols for tissue molecular quality assurance and has contributed to numerous publications in the field of biomedical research and also biorepository science.
 She utilizes techniques in the area of gene expression profiling, detecting copy number changes, and SNP genotyping.
 Samreen also works closely with other research personnel, residents, and medical students for training of core molecular equipment usage for research projects.

-Zakiya Kelley graduated with a degree in Molecular Genetics and Genomics from Michigan State University in Spring 2009 and joined the BioBank shortly after.
-Since beginning her work in the BioBank, Laura has taken a focus in the fields of genomics, microscopy, immunohistochemistry, as well as tissue and blood processing.
+Zakiya Kelley graduated with a degree in Molecular Genetics and Genomics from Michigan State University.
+Since joining the BioBank in 2012, she has taken a focus in the fields of genomics, microscopy, immunohistochemistry, as well as tissue and blood processing.
 She is currently working on Dr. Robert Jury's Pancreatic IPMN study which involves techniques including laser microdissection and DNA and RNA isolation.
 She also does protein isolation for downstream analysis on the Mass Spectrometer.

 Krisanne received her Bachelor of Science in Nursing degree from the University of Michigan.
 As an Associate Nurse Manager she evaluated potential research projects from multiple medical disciplines, established a program for a restricted asthma research grant, and managed three full time employees.
 As a Research Nurse Clinician, Krianne then continued the development of the asthma research grant by co-authoring and facilitating two clinical trials along with assisting with special projects in Research Administration such as policy writing and internal auditing.
 Krisanne then joined the Surgical Clinical Trials department where she facilitated two large commercial and NIH vascular studies.
 In March of 2010, Krisanne joined the BioBank as a Research Nurse Clinician.
 Her responsibilities encompass recruiting patients, facilitating the informed consent process, collecting and processing lab and surgical specimens and data entry.